pretorh/lfs-notes/steps/main-build.md

     - remove static libs: `/usr/lib/libltdl.a`
     - time: 0.8x real (user+sys: 1.7x)
 - gdbm
+    - tests:
-    - tests, one test fail with `ERROR`, and summary shows "All 30 tests were successful." (but exits with failure)
+        - one test fail with `ERROR`, and summary shows "All 30 tests were successful." (but exits with failure)
+        - passes when first removing the test: `rm ./tests/gdbmtool/base.exp`
     - time: negligible
 - gperf
     - basic config (`prefix` and `docdir`) and simple build/install
     - tests:
         - run with `-j1`
+        - no summary
     - time: negligible
 - expat
     - basic config (`prefix`, `disable-static` and `docdir`) and simple build/test/install